Biden joins the world leaders club at G7 with call for wartime effort against Covid-19 - KION546

 On Friday, Biden turns to the full G7 group, which comprises the leaders of Britain, Canada, France, Germany, Japan, Italy and the United States.

 His day will include the landmark “family photo,” a symbolic moment for a President who has long sought a place in the club of world leaders.
-Biden’s wife, first lady Jill Biden, said Thursday that her husband had been building up to this moment for years.
+Biden’s wife, first lady Jill Biden, said Thursday that her husband had been training for the moment.

 “He’s been studying for weeks working up for today,” she said.
 “He knows most of the leaders that will be here.
 Joe loves foreign policy.
 This is his forte.”